-The system board comes with a System Health Monitor utility.
-Once this utility is installed, the system will ignore the settings in the "System Health Monitor" field of the Chipset Features Setup.
+Once the utility is installed, the system will ignore the settings in the "System Health Monitor" field of the Chipset Features Setup.
 If you are using Windows® 95 or Windows NT® 4.0, you may select between using the utility and the Chipset Features Setup.
 For other operating systems, you may only use the Chipset Features Setup.
-Refer to the "System Health Monitor Utility" section (Chapter 4) for more information.